 What Is a Virtual Marketing Assistant?

-At Oceans, we think of this as the difference between cheap task support and a dedicated remote marketing operator.
-The goal is not to hand off random busywork.
-The goal is to create a reliable execution layer around the marketing priorities that already matter.
+At Oceans Talent, we think of this as the difference between cheap task support and a dedicated remote marketing operator.

 What Can a Virtual Marketing Assistant Own?